raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 &ast; Please note that this registration form is available in English only.
 The fields on the form include:
-Teacher Name
+Teacher name
-Teacher Email
+Teacher email address
-Teacher Phone Number
+Teacher phone number
-Organisation Type (e.g. Primary school, secondary school, Library, Code Club, CoderDojo etc.)
+Organisation type (e.g. primary school, secondary school, library, Code Club, CoderDojo, etc.)
-Organisation Name
+Organisation name
-Organisation Address
+Organisation address
-Organisation City
+Organisation city
-Organisation Country
+Organisation country
-Organisation Postal Code
+Organisation postal code
-Team Name
+Team name
-Number of Team Members
+Number of team members
-Names and Ages of Team Members
+Names and ages of team members
 In which language did you access the Mission Zero Guidelines?

 + An account will be created for you.
 Each account has its own **classroom code**, and you will need to tell your team/s what yours is when they are ready to submit their programs.